Byron Dafoe: Boston Bruins

 With the Bruins, he stepped into the starter's role, pushing aside Jim Carey, who had replaced him back in Washington.
 Dafoe excelled in Boston, playing 65 games and posting 30 wins with 6 shutouts.
 The following season, Dafoe helped the Bruins return to the playoffs and win a postseason series.
 He posted career-best numbers in 1998-99 with a 1.99 goals against average and a .926 save percentage.
 He finished third in voting for the Vezina Trophy, and was named to the NHL Second All-Star Team, edging out Curtis Joseph in the voting.

 Dafoe held out for part of the 1999–2000 season during a contract dispute with Bruins general manager Harry Sinden, and in his return suffered injuries, resulting in a regression from his previous year.
 He spent three more seasons in Boston, and after playing 41 and 45 games the previous two seasons, in 2002 he played 64 games and won a career-best 35 of them, setting himself up nicely for a new contract.
-However, when Boston was upset by the Montreal Canadiens in the 2002 post season, and the Bruins let Dafoe become a free agent.
+However, when Boston was upset by the Montreal Canadiens in the 2002 post season the Bruins let Dafoe become a free agent.

-That summer, the free agent pool included a lot of top netminders including Mike Richter, Ed Belfour and Curtis Joseph, and while the aforementioned earned new contracts, Dafoe remained a free agent as the 2002-03 season began.
+That summer, the free agent pool included a lot of top netminders including Mike Richter, Ed Belfour and Curtis Joseph, and while the aforementioned earned new contracts, Dafoe remained a free agent as the 2002–03 season began.
 Nearly two months into the season, Dafoe agreed to a one-year deal with a player's option for a second to join the Atlanta Thrashers.

 Atlanta Thrashers

 Thrashers general manager Don Waddell was thrilled to add Dafoe to his club, saying "He's a proven goaltender.
 His stats prove he's not only a No. 1 goaltender, but one of the top goaltenders in this elite league of the NHL."
 That optimism proved to be misplaced as Dafoe struggled mightily in Atlanta, posting just five wins in 17 games, and a bloated 4.36 goals against average.
-He exercised his player option and returned for the 2003-04 season and while his play improved with the goals against cut down dramatically to 3.14, he was an afterthought for the club playing just 18 games and winning only four.
+He exercised his player option and returned for the 2003–04 season and while his play improved with the goals against cut down dramatically to 3.14, he was an afterthought for the club playing just 18 games and winning only four.

 Dafoe retired from professional hockey following the 2004–05 NHL lockout.